Heathland

 • 2.
 Wet Heaths

 Wetter areas of ground can develop on acidic soils where there are springs or seepages or where there might be an underlying area of less pervious soil.
-Small areas can appear in lower-lying sections of sand dune comlexes and are known as dune slacks, while larger areas of wet heath develop along valley bottoms and give way at the wettest sections to valley mire and bog communities.
-Typically there is a seemless gradient from dry heath, through wet heath to valley mire and bogs and defining precise lines is not always possible.
+Small areas can appear in lower-lying sections of sand dune complexes and are known as dune slacks, while larger areas of wet heath develop along valley bottoms and give way at the wettest sections to valley mire and bog communities.
+Typically there is a seamless gradient from dry heath, through wet heath to valley mire and bogs and defining precise lines is not always possible.

-As with dry heath, plant communities can be rather species-poor, becoming more species-rich in even wetter, valley mire or bog communities and members of the heather family tend to dominate.
+As with dry heath, plant communities can be rather species-poor, becoming more species-rich in wetter valley mire or bog communities and members of the heather family tend to dominate.
 Both Common and Bell Heather can tolerate wetter ground, but the key indicator of damper conditions is the presence of Cross-leaved Heath, while Purple Moor-grass tends to replace Wavy Hair-grass.
 Other species such as Heath Rush, Tormentil and Heath Spotted Orchid appear, while rarities include Petty Whin, Marsh Gentian, White Beak-sedge and Common Deergrass.
 Scrubby patches are generally thin and low and may include Downy Birch and Eared and Creeping Willows.

 Wet Heaths Wet Heaths

 Naturally sloping ground at Dersingham Bog creates a full set of heathland communities, from coniferous woodland, through dry heath and wet heath to valley mire and bog.
-Wet heath gives way to valley mire, with stands of Cross-leaved
+Wet heath gives way to valley mire, with stands of Cross-leaved Heath and sphagnum appearing on the tussock bases of Purple Moor-grass.
+In wetter areas, the land transitions to valley mire and Sharp-leaved Rush becomes more frequent.
+Patchy scrub includes Eared and Creeping Willows, while Marsh Helleborne and Heath Spotted Orchid can form good colonies.

 Wet Heaths Wet Heaths